-- When the 5GMSd Application Provider delegated the service access information handling to the 5GMS System, then a reference to the service access information (e.g. an URL) is provided.
-The Media Session Handler fetches the full service access information later from the 5GMSd AF.
+b.
+When the 5GMSd Application Provider delegated the service access information handling to the 5GMS System, then a reference to the Service Access Information (e.g. an URL) is provided.
+The Media Session Handler fetches the full Service Access Information later from the 5GMSd AF.

-8. When Content Hosting is activated, the 5GMSd Application provider can start ingesting content, using the M2d API address.
-In case of progressive download or on-demand DASH Sessions, the 5GMSd Application provider uploads the content assets.
-In case of Live DASH streaming sessions, the content provider starts ingesting the live content.
+8. When content hosting is offered and has been selected in step 4, the 5GMSd Application Provider can start supplying content at the M2d ingest interface.
+In the case of progressive download or on-demand DASH sessions, the 5GMSd Application Provider makes the content assets available.
+In the case of Live DASH streaming sessions, the 5GMSd Application Provider starts supplying the live content.

-9. The 5GMSd Application Provider executes Service Announcement and updates the UEs (during lifetime of the provisioning session).
+9. The 5GMSd Application Provider executes Service Announcement and updates the UEs (during the lifetime of the Provisioning Session).

-Optional
+Optional:

-10. The 5GMSd Application Provider may update the provisioning session.
+10. The 5GMSd Application Provider may update the Provisioning Session.

-According Provisioning
+Depending on the parameters of the Provisioning Session:

-11. The 5GMSd AF may send event related or periodic notifications to the 5GMS Application Provider.
+11. The 5GMSd AF may send event-related or periodic notifications to the 5GMSd Application Provider.

-According to Schedule or upon request
+According to schedule, or upon request:

 12. The 5GMSd Application Provider may manually terminate the Provisioning Session (at any time).
 All associated resources are released.
 Content may be removed from the 5GMSd AS.
-The 5GMSd Provider may configure a schedule for Provisioning Session termination.
+The 5GMSd Application Provider may configure a schedule for Provisioning Session termination.

-13. The 5GMSd AF sends a notification upon Provisioning Session terminations.
+13. The 5GMSd AF sends a notification upon Provisioning Session termination.

-The 5GMSd AF may request the creation or reuse of one or more network slices for the distribution of the content of the provisioned session.
-If more than one network slices are provisioned for the distribution of the content of a session, the list of allowed S-NSSAIs shall be conveyed to the target UEs (e.g. through URSP or through M5d or M8d).
+The 5GMSd AF may request the creation or reuse of one or more network slices for distributing the content of the provisioned session.
+If more than one network slice is provisioned for the distribution of the content of a session, the list of allowed S-NSSAIs shall be conveyed to the target UEs (e.g. through URSP or through M5d or M8d).